almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 - Unforunately, I cannot provide the MT-32 and CM32-L roms within the package, due to copyright issues, but the prefrences are pointing to the roms directory, ready for you to put your roms in there.
 Scroll down to the end of the instructions below for more information on using Munt.
 - Gravis Ultrasound with pro patches is included (look on the C drive for ultrasnd/mididemo.exe for an awesome sound demo)
 - I will periodically update the source code to stay in line with latest SVN - if you build the binary with the instructions below, you can just drop it into /Contents/Resources/dosbox and the wrapper should continue to work normally (note however, that the instructions below do not yet cover static builds, as it is more complicated)
+- As mentioned below, this build includes support for up to 384MB of RAM when using Windows 95 or 98, but remember that you should not set the memory any higher than 63MB in a DOS environment
+- Large hard disk images are unable, for when you create .img drives for use with Windows 95 and 98.
+I have tested up to 8GB and from what I read it is not recommended to go any higher and it may in fact not work at all if you do.
+Img file creation is a whole other subject of its own.
+There are ample guides on the web if you search for it, but if you want some help please post an issue and I will provide what information I have.
+I have successfully built wrappers with Windows 3.11, Windows 95B and Windows 98SE.
 - For more information on OpenGlide (i.e. 3dfx passthrough), I have patched and forked it, with full compilation instructions:

 https://github.com/almeath/openglide